 We’ve all heard of the “Great Resignation” and the “Great Reshuffle”; concepts describing this trend of employees leaving their work in droves to find a job that aligns more closely with their lifestyles.
 This is especially prevalent in industries where there’s traditionally less flexibility and predictability (e.g. hospitality and retail).

-All the chaos around the pandemic has really affected the way people look at the balance between work and their personal lives.
+All the chaos around the pandemic and post pandemic life has really affected the way people look at the balance between work and their personal lives.
 What people want from work and what they’re willing to give in return has fundamentally changed; people’s priorities have shifted.

 92% of the people who voluntarily left their job in the first quarter of 2020 felt that "life is too short to stay in a job they weren't passionate about."
 As managers and organizational leaders, we need to make sure that our company structure, policies, and culture reflect this understanding of shifted priorities.
 This includes offering flexibility where possible and trusting employees to do their jobs without being able to see them in the office.